Syncfusion AI Assistant

 getFrozenRightCellFromIndex()

 getCellFromIndex() gridInstance.getCellFromIndex(1,1) In the previous approach, the getMovableCellFromIndex() method was used to choose a specific cell within the movable table, and the getFrozenRightCellFromIndex() method was utilized to target a particular cell within the right freeze table.
-However, in the current architecture, you have the flexibility to select a specific cell in either the movable or right freeze table by using both the getFrozenRightCellFromIndex() and getMovableCellFromIndex() methods.
+However, in the current architecture, it is possible to select a specific cell in either the movable or right freeze table by using both the getFrozenRightCellFromIndex() and getMovableCellFromIndex() methods.
 This new method simplifies the process of selecting and retrieving specific cells within these tables, offering more versatility and convenience.

 getMovableDataRows()